Companies/Nextpower (Nextracker)

 Key considerations

 The platform expansion creates execution risk that the tracker-only business did not carry.
 Inverters are a competitive, technically complex market with established players (SMA, SolarEdge, Sungrow, Huawei) that have decades of product development and field experience.
-Entering through a relatively small acquisition of Zigor and Apex Power gives Nextpower a product to sell, but building market share in power conversion requires a long track record that the company does not yet have.
+Entering through a relatively small acquisition of Zigor and Apex Power, which had not yet closed as of early July 2026, gives Nextpower a product to sell, but building market share in power conversion requires a long track record that the company does not yet have.
 Margins in inverters are also not obviously better than in trackers, which already carry strong EBITDA margins.
+The June 2026 Zimmermann deal adds a further integration workload in a new geography at the same time.

 Tariff policy on imported steel is a persistent cost variable.
 Tracker torque tubes and structural steel are a large share of product cost, and U.S. steel tariffs directly affect manufacturing economics.
-Nextpower manages this through its Flex-era supply chain relationships and domestic sourcing, but significant tariff changes — in either direction — flow through to project economics and potentially to demand.
+Nextpower manages this through its Flex-era supply chain relationships and domestic sourcing, and booked some tariff cost recoveries from customers in the fourth quarter of FY2026, but significant tariff changes in either direction flow through to project economics and potentially to demand.

 Sources